Actindo-AG/Documentation/RetailSuiteAccounting/UserInterface/02a_DebtorsCreditors.md

   - **ComboBox**
   - **Date**
   - **Time**

-  > [Info] Depending on the type selected, the fields displayed vary slightly.
+  Depending on the selected field type, different fields are displayed.

 - *Field groups*